Gwen-Bradbury/MS4/TESTING.md

 * When editing, adding and deleting, recipes, blogs, comments and gins in some views the shopping basket appears in the success message toast if the basket isn't empty.

+* Sometimes the webhook will duplicate orders if there's a time delay on my order form.
+This is a race issue and unfortunatly I didn't have the time to implement other stripe features to overcome this.

 ** Back to [README.md](./README.md) **